Normal web site

 You can do a lot by just hosting a webpage somewhere, and even some things with an HTML files on your hard disk, although these are locked down for security reasons.

-So you run a local server
+So you run a localhost dev server.

 Desktop embedded browser

 Yep, you can run this on the desktop with a GUI and everything.
+It’s not-too-hardish.

-Now, choose your weapon (Not Adobe AIR).
+Now, choose your weapon:

 Smartphone framework apps